Harrisburg Area Community College

 Pathways students receive an early commitment of financial aid and financial counseling is available on an ongoing basis.

 Juniata College is a residential campus.
 Pathways students interested in living on-campus will select their rooms with their rising-junior cohort.

 As I prepare to enter Juniata, will I be required to submit an application for admission?

-You will be required to submit a "Transfer Report Form" from an official at your community college - often the dean of student life or director of student services - which indicates that you have remained in good social standing while enrolled there.
+You will be required to submit a "Transfer Report Form" from an official at your community college - often the Dean of Student Life or Director of Student Services - which indicates that you have remained in good social standing while enrolled there.

 You will have many opportunities to get to know the Juniata community and prepare to make a smooth transition into your final two years to complete your bachelors degree.
-Regular communication with the Juniata Pathways contact will assure that you are aware of all the outstanding opportunities to experience the Juniata community before you arrive as a Juniata student.
+Regular communication with the Juniata Pathways counselor will assure that you are aware of all the outstanding opportunities to experience the Juniata community before you arrive as a Juniata student.

 When will I register for my first set of Juniata classes?

-Since my community college is a partner with Juniata, am I required to participate in the Pathways program if I am considering transferring to Juniata?
+Since my community college is a partner with Juniata, am I required to participate in the Pathways Program if I am considering transferring to Juniata?